1995–96 in English football: Diary of the season

 27 April 1996: Bolton Wanderers are relegated after one season in the Premier League, losing 1–0 at home to Southampton.
 Although Queens Park Rangers defeat West Ham United 3–0, it is too late to save their 13-year tenure in the top flight.
 Manchester City boost their survival bid with a 1–0 win over Aston Villa, as do Coventry City with a 2–0 win over Wimbledon.

 28 April 1996: A 5–0 home win against Nottingham Forest moves Manchester United closer to their third league title in four seasons.

 29 April 1996: The Football Association offer Chelsea manager Glenn Hoddle the England manager's job.
 Hoddle, in management since taking over at Swindon Town five years ago, took his first club into the Premier League in 1993 before taking over at Chelsea, guiding them to an FA Cup final and a European semi-final.
 Newcastle United defeat Leeds 1–0, with Newcastle manager Kevin Keegan ranting on live television against his opposite number at Manchester United, Alex Ferguson.

 2 May 1996: Chelsea boss Glenn Hoddle agreed to a four-year contract as England manager after the European Football Championships.
 Former Manchester City chairman Peter Swales dies of a heart attack at 63.
-Newcastle United are held to a 1–1 draw at Nottingham Forest.
+Newcastle United are held to a 1–1 draw at Nottingham Forest, helping leaders Manchester United move closer to the title.

 5 May 1996: Manchester United clinched the Premier League title with a 3–0 away win against Middlesbrough on the season's final day, also clinching a place in the European Cup.
 Runners-up Newcastle, who have gone without winning a league title since 1927 and had a 12-point lead in January, are held to a 1–1 draw at Tottenham, who finish eighth and miss out on a UEFA Cup place.
 Liverpool finish third and draw 2–2 at Maine Road with Manchester City, who are relegated on goal difference, while Coventry and Southampton avoid the drop, both finishing the season with goalless draws.
 Liverpool will compete in next season's Cup Winners' Cup, while fourth placed Aston Villa and fifth placed Arsenal will join Newcastle in the UEFA Cup.
 Down in Division One, Millwall are relegated five months after being top of the table, going down on the final day with Watford, while Luton's relegation was confirmed before the final game.
 Champions Sunderland and runners-up Derby have already secured automatic promotion, while Crystal Palace, Stoke, Leicester and Charlton will contest the playoffs.

 10 May 1996: Ruud Gullit accepted Chelsea's offer to become their player-manager, replacing Glenn Hoddle.
 Gullit, 33, is set become the youngest manager in the Premier League and one of the first foreign managers in the English game.